 What if you are breastfeeding

-I’m going to give you an overview of the pros and cons.
+I’m going to give you an overview of the pros and cons and whether you or your baby should do the milk ladder.

-- You know how much milk protein your baby can tolerate
+- You know how much milk protein your baby is having and can tolerate

-- You know when you last gave your baby food with milk proteins.
-No confusion if it was something you ate and the milk content of your breast milk.
+- You know when you last gave your baby food with milk protein contained.
+There is no confusion if it was something you ate and whether it was due to the milk protein in your breastmilk.

-- If allergic reactions occur you can stop the food immediately and go back to the last step that your baby could tolerate.
+- If symptoms occur you can stop the food immediately and go back to the last step that your baby could tolerate.

 - You have to wait until your baby has been on a cow’s milk protein-free diet for 6 months.
 This can be tricky if your baby has their diagnosis at an older age.

-- It can be difficult to get a younger baby to eat the whole portions of foods recommended on the ladder.
-Or you may not want to give them the food yet, such as a malted milk biscuit.
+- It can be difficult to get a younger baby to eat the whole portions of foods recommended on the iMAP Milk ladder.
+Or you may not want to give them the food yet, such as a biscuit.

 Introducing dairy when breastfeeding.